arcturial/jenkins-dash/README.md

 ## Usage

+1. Run `npm install` to install any required dependencies.
-First you need to modify the `config.js` file to include the path of the Jenkins servers you want to monitor (you can include multiple).
+2. Modify the `config.js` file to include the Jenkins servers you want to monitor.

-Once you have modified this file, you can start the server by running `npm start` and then redirecting your browser to the hosted location.
+3. Start the application by running `npm start`

 ## Making modifications